+T • •

+L

+• • • -

-TITLE Promote walkability on the mainline using Complete Streets (this will become a Design Suggestion) DISCUSSION/JUST IFICATION: address traffic con including pedestria the basic transport pproach to transportation improvements has evolved over the last several decades.
-The objective is to not only ddress traffic concerns for automobiles and freight, but to consider solutions that balance the needs for all users, including pedestrians, cyclists, and transit riders.
+Add further pedestrian and aesthetic design features to promote walkability on the mainline using Complete Streets

+Approach to transportation improvements has evolved over the last several decades.
+The objective is to not only address traffic concerns for automobiles and freight, but to consider solutions that balance the needs for all users, including pedestrians, cyclists, and transit riders.
 Often, it will address aesthetics of the corridor, in addition to meeting the basic transportation functions.
-Safe and smooth traffic flow, coupled with well-designed visual treatments will often the private investment in nearby properties. or contains few sidewalks.
-There are also no pedestrian connections to the businesses, shopping and neighborhoods from US 41. recommendation, the comfort level of the assumption that The baseline design recognizes the need to provide sidewalks along with a buffer strip along US 41.
-This ecommendation, however, adds in a larger buffer strip (4 feet) and a planting strip (6 feet) with street trees to increase the comfort level of a pedestrian walking alongside traffic.
-NOTE: the additional planting strip and buffer width is under the assumption that the roadway footprint (number of lanes) is reduced and everything can be built within the current easeline 78-foot Right of Way width. nded that the project team discuss with business owners the possibility of making a sidewalk oward their front doors as part of this project.
-In many cases, the length of sidewalk needed would be the heat island effe nany benefits to the community, including increased beauty, shade for pedestrians, and reduction in ect from so much impervious surface.
-Improving the aesthetics and walkability often leads to nvestment to properties within the area.
+Safe and smooth traffic flow, coupled with well-designed visual treatments will often lead to more private investment in nearby properties.

+The current corridor contains few sidewalks.
+There are also no pedestrian connections to the businesses, shopping centers, churches, and neighborhoods from US 41.

+The baseline design recognizes the need to provide sidewalks along with a buffer strip along US 41.
+This recommendation, however, adds in a larger buffer strip (4 feet) and a planting strip (6 feet) with street trees to increase the comfort level of a pedestrian walking alongside traffic.
+NOTE: the additional planting strip and buffer width is under the assumption that the roadway footprint (number of lanes) is reduced and everything can be built within the current baseline 78-foot Right of Way width.

+It is also recommended that the project team discuss with business owners the possibility of making a sidewalk connection to or toward their front doors as part of this project.
+In many cases, the length of sidewalk needed would be rather short.

+Street trees offer many benefits to the community, including increased beauty, shade for pedestrians, and reduction in the heat island effect from so much impervious surface.
+Improving the aesthetics and walkability often leads to increased private investment to properties within the area.